Sue didn’t even try to hide her excitement when she clapped eyes on the DVD’s episode selection screen.

-Me: That’s right.
+Me: That’s right!
 Well done.
 They shot it with an Outside Broadcast unit.

 Sue: Did they really?
 That is interesting.

-She is not being sarcastic.
+She isn’t being sarcastic.
+Honest.

-And then we encounter a spaceship with a very familiar design.
+Parked not too far away is a spaceship with a very familiar design.

 Sue: Oh, yes!
 I know this!
 Don’t tell me!
-I definitely know this…
+I definitely know this.

 Me: Oh, for God’s sake, we only saw it a few weeks ago.